Vanguard-WoW/Bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is:

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '...'
-3. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen:

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem:

 **Class Related Issues Report**
 - Class name: